ReynaX/MovieApp/README.md

 # MovieApp
-Simple mobile novie app that allows to discover movies and TV shows.
+Simple mobile movie app that allows to discover movies and TV shows.

 ### Installation
 For application to work, API key is needed from [TMDB](www.themoviedb.org).
 Given key has to be included in Private.java class.